bear-rsg/4m-association/themes/bootlex/README.md

 # Missing

-I do not know whether it works, but as I never cared about it, I suppose that categorys will not work properlytitle: (.*)
+I do not know whether it works, but as I never cared about it, I suppose that categorys will not work properly
-date: 2021-03-31

-date: 2021-03-30

 ![screenshot](screenshot.png)